AMD Ryzen 5 5600X Review: The Mainstream Knockout

 Test Setup and Ryzen 5 5600X Overclocking

-We've included our test system breakdown at the end of the article.
-We also have the frequency, boost, and thermal testing following the gaming and application testing below.
+We've included our test system breakdown at the end of the article, and we also have the frequency, boost, and thermal testing following the gaming and application testing below.
+Be sure to check those sections out.

 Much like their previous-gen predecessors, the Ryzen 5000 series processors rarely achieve all-core overclocks that exceed the single-core boost frequency, so manual all-core overclocking results in less performance in lightly-threaded tasks.
 As such, we stuck with AMD's Precision Boost Overdrive (PBO), which boosts performance in multi-core workloads while maintaining the high single-core boost clocks.

 We've had great results with memory overclocking with the Ryzen 5000 series.
 However, while motherboard firmware is solid for stock and general overclocking use, it is still very much a work in progress for fabric overclocking.
 That impacts the peak memory frequencies you can attain while still using the 1:1:1 fclk/uclk/mclk ratio that provides the best results.